The Best Toys and Gifts for Autistic Children

 Gifts and toys should be unique and match a child's interests

-Puzzles make a wonderful toy and gift for a child with autism.
-Characteristically, children with autism enjoy patterns and systems.
-It may take a bit of research to find what particular style of puzzle best suits the recipient.
+Puzzles make a wonderful gift for a child with autism.
+Characteristically, children with this condition enjoy patterns and systems.
+It may take a bit of research to find which particular style of puzzle best suits the recipient.
 Try to find a theme that the child has an interest or fixation in.

 - Geometric shapes